 - Disable Private and Randomized Wi-Fi MAC Addresses, which interfere with the SwatDevice registration process.
 If the MAC address changes, the device is treated as a new device and will no longer be able to access the internet.

 See the instructions for finding the MAC address of many common devices

-If your device is not listed in the instructions, check your user manual or contact the device manufacturer for device-specific instruction
+If your device is not listed in the instructions, check your user manual or contact the device manufacturer for device-specific instructions

 If your device has both wired and wireless connections, be sure to use the wireless MAC address

-- Submit a Service Request with the following details:
+- Submit a Service Request with the following details (requires Swarthmore account login):

 - The device's MAC address